jcc264/triangle/regs/reg3_8.md

 <ol type="a">
 <li><p>During or immediately after an incident (the chapter shall promptly notify the Executive Director of any incident):</p>

-<p>The Executive Director or his designee shall manage the initial fact-finding.
-Any Triangle staff member or volunteer who is notified of or becomes aware of a potential incident shall notify the Executive Director immediately.</p>
+<p>The Executive Director or their designee shall manage the initial fact-finding.
+Any Triangle staff member or volunteer who is notified of or becomes aware of a potential incident shall notify the Executive Director as soon as is practicable.</p>

-<p>Upon notification of an incident, the Executive Director, in consultation with the National President, may at his discretion issue a cease-and-desist order to the chapter if needed to prevent bodily injury, property damage, illegal activity, or a chapter culture that may contribute to any of these situations.
-This order may last no more than two weeks and shall be communicated to the chapter&#8217;s active and alumni presidents, National Council, and (if appropriate) university staff.</p>
+<p>Upon notification of an incident, the Executive Director, in consultation with the National President, may at their discretion issue a cease-and-desist order to the chapter if needed to prevent bodily injury, property damage, illegal activity, or a chapter culture that may contribute to any of these situations.</p>

+<p>This order may last no more than thirty (30) days and shall be communicated to the chapter&#8217;s active and alumni presidents, National Council, and (if appropriate) university staff.</p>

 <p>Possible restrictions may include but are not limited to:</p>

 <ol type="i">
 <li>Activities with alcohol</li>
 <li>Initiation or pledging ceremonies</li>
-<li>Any activities involving pledges</li>
+<li>Any activities involving candidates</li>
 <li>Social activities (including those involving non-members)</li>
 <li>Visits to other chapters</li>
 </ol>
 </li>

-<li><p>Within one business day of notification of an incident:</p>
+<li><p>Within one business day of notification of an incident, or as soon as is practicable:</p>
 <p>The Executive Director shall gather preliminary information and report the incident to the National President, and Standards Committee.
 In most circumstances, this information will consist of basic facts only: chapter, type, time, and location of incident, and details of the cease-and-desist order if applied.</p>

-<p>In his report, the Executive Director shall outline plans for next steps, which may include one or more of the following (subject to veto by the National President or Standards Committee):</p>
+<p>The report shall outline plans for next steps, which may include one or more of the following (subject to veto by the National President or Standards Committee):</p>

 <ol type="i">
 <li>Phone call with active/alumni president and/or officers</li>